 - Our overall performance for H1 2021 is strong.
-The profit after tax has significantly improved compared to H1 2020 and is more in line with pre-COVID-19 levels (H1 2019: EUR 83 million).
+The profit after tax has significantly improved not only compared to H1 2020 but also to H1 2019 (EUR 81 million).
 These positive results stem from lower credit loss expenses and strong investment income. - Operating income is supported by high investment income following successful exits and positive revaluations in our equity investment portfolio.
-However, net interest - income decreased from a delayed effect of lower origination of corporate loans during the year 2020 as well as from decreasing spreads in the mortgage market. - The decrease in operating expenses reflects active cost management on the bank's base activities.
-This ensures the ability to continue to invest in new initiatives and improvement projects to further strengthen the bank's processes, and meet all requirements.
+However, net interest income decreased, following lower origination of corporate loans during the year 2020 as - well as decreasing spreads in the mortgage market. - The decrease in operating expenses reflects active cost management on the bank's base activities.
+This ensures the ability to continue to invest in new initiatives and improvement projects to further strengthen the bank's processes. - Credit loss expenses are significantly lower than in H1 2020.
+The levels of H1 2020 were elevated due to the effects of the COVID-19 pandemic.
+With improved economic